 A connector is used to represent a relationship between two nodes.
 Some of the key features are listed below.

-There are Straight, Orthogonal, Curved types of connectors.
-You can choose any of these based on the type of diagram or relationship between the connected notes.
+The types of connectors are straight, orthogonal, and curved.
+Choose any of these based on the type of diagram or relationship between the connected notes.

 Use arrowheads (decorator) to indicate the flow direction in a flowchart or state diagram.
-You can also build your own custom arrowheads, based on the type of diagram.
+Also build custom arrowheads based on the type of diagram.

-Orthogonal connectors take shortest and smart path that avoids overlapping with any neighboring nodes.
+Orthogonal connectors take the shortest and smartest path to avoid overlapping neighboring nodes.

-Bridging (line jumps) clearly indicates connector’s route and makes it easier to read where connectors overlap with each other in a dense diagram.
+Bridging (line jumps) clearly indicates connector’s route and makes it easier to read where connectors overlap in a dense diagram.

-Customize the look and feel of a connector the way you want.
-They have a rich set of properties through which you can customize their color, thickness, dash dots, rounded corners, and decorators.
+Customize the look and feel of a connector.
+A rich set of properties is available to customize color, thickness, dash dots, rounded corners, and decorators.

-Connect to desired places of a node through different types of ports or connecting points available.
+Connect to the desired location of a node using different types of ports or connecting points available.